ChrisEssery/group-project/Portfolio/Conclusion.md

 ### Impact of our work

+The ubiquity of computers and smartphones and the self-centric orientation of their technologies capable of tracking and recording human behaviour indicates that PI systems will continue to play an important role in future research methods.

+Our product could arguably be used to garner data on the affect playing computer games has on individuals who are self-described lonely.

-The ubiquity of smartphones and the self-centric orientation of their technologies capable of tracking and recording human behaviour indicates that PI systems will continue to play an important role in future research methods.
-Our project attempts to overcome the shortcomings of previous gaming platforms by utilising self-monitoring to unobtrusively gather data on user behaviours and associated stress levels in a variety of contexts which in turn simplifies the collection and management of data, reducing the burden of self-monitoring (Rapp, 2016).
+Our project attempts to overcome the shortcomings of previous gaming platforms by utilising video chat and a simple user interface.
+There is also scope for using self-monitoring technologies to unobtrusively gather data on user behaviours and associated feelings of loneliness in a variety of contexts which could in turn simplify the collection and management of data, reducing the burden of self-monitoring (Rapp, 2016).

 Building upon contemporary research, this project pushes the field forward and provides a promising point of departure for future methods.

 ### Design, development, and evaluation